DarrelleClark/BEAM-Event-Hub/docs/collections/users.md

 The `users` collection stores profile information for every authenticated user in BEAM Event Hub.

-Authentication is handled by Firebase Authentication.
-This collection stores application-specific profile data, roles, permissions, and organization membership.
+Authentication is managed by Firebase Authentication.
+This collection stores application-specific user information, organization membership, roles, permissions, preferences, and profile settings.

+Each Firebase Authentication user has exactly one corresponding Firestore document.

 ---